meanderinghuman/MuseForge/README.md

 **Where Heritage Finds Its Voice.**

-*An AI-powered storyteller that transforms silent cultural artifacts into vivid, authentic narratives, breathing life into India's rich and diverse heritage.*
+*This project fine-tunes a **Qwen2-VL (2B parameters)** vision-language model using a **3-stage progressive learning approach** on **960 diverse regional images** spanning India's vast cultural tapestry.
+It transforms silent cultural imagery into vivid, contextual narratives — pioneering a new path for digital heritage preservation.*

 </div>